Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “You would give up your own freedom in exchange for their safety?” he asked in a quieter tone.

-“Yes,” Terra said firmly.
+“Yes,” Terra said with a nod.
 She stuck out her hand.
 “Do we have a deal?”

 “Terra!”
 Pharazon wailed.
 “What are you doing?!”